 Chances are you've had the iconic hotcakes from Higher Ground.
 For a limited time only, they've given this Insta-fave dish a bright pink makeover.
 The special edition stack features a blueberry and ricotta hotcake topped with fresh seasonal berries, maple syrup, double cream and a sprinkle of edible pink yum.
 And until 31 October, a portion of proceeds will be donated to Think Pink - a foundation that supports people diagnosed with breast cancer.

 Looking for gifts that give back?
 Then buy a floral arrangement, produce hamper or some other special something from Miei.
 This social enterprise donates all its profits to charity partner The Smith Family.
 The planet gets a hug too.
 Flowers can only be pre-ordered, ensuring every stem goes into a vase rather than into landfill.
 Whether you want a bouquet for mum or a gin-tasting set for your bestie, this is a one-stop shop.

 Explore local crafts at this curated marketplace for female and non-binary artists, designers and makers.
 From distinctive ceramics to quirky jewellery, the Queen Victoria Women's Centre SHOP! is full of unique treasures.
-Everything is sold on consignment, so the creators receive 60 per cent of the sale price.
-Plus, profits go to the Queen Victoria Women's Centre, and its creative community projects.
+Everything is sold on consignment, so the creators receive a higher percentage of the sale price than a traditional retail store.
+All proceeds after this go straight back into the women's centre!

 Get everything for your next ride here, from parts to accessories and clothes, or even a new bike.
 Good Cycles covers all the bike bases – including servicing – while helping disadvantaged youth.
 This social enterprise employs young people, and 100 per cent of their profits support local community programs.
 Feel good about every dollar you spend – and not just because you’ll be well prepared for that next ride.